 The trails at DuPont State Forest are also popular for equestrians.
 However, you should prepare your horse for crowds and hikers who may not know proper trail etiquette.

 Parking for horseback riders is available at Guion Farm Access Area on Sky Valley Road and Lake Imaging Access Area on Staton Road.

 Note: Both the Triple Falls Trail and the Hooker Falls Access Area Pedestrian Bridge do not allow horses or mountain bikes.

 Where to Stay Near DuPont State Forest

 In case you haven’t booked a place for your visit to DuPont State Forest, we have a few ideas for you.
-There’s currently no camping at DuPont State Forest, so we’d suggest staying in either Hendersonville or Brevard for your closest option.
+There’s no camping at DuPont State Forest, so we suggest staying in Hendersonville or Brevard as your closest option.

 Ready to Explore DuPont State Forest?

 With over 10,000 acres of protected land, DuPont State Forest is home to so many beautiful spots.
 You can easily spend a day (or more) hiking, chasing waterfalls, biking, and riding your horse here.

 The Triple Falls Hike may be the most popular, but there isn’t a bad trail in the park!
 So lace up your boots, pack your things in (and out), and prepare for a wonderful experience at DuPont State Forest!